 The function of the economic dispatch calculation (EDC) is to determine the set point power levels of all generators in order to supply the demand.
 The EMS program to do this solves an optimization problem having as its objective the minimization of the total generation cost.
-This objective quite naturally requires that the generator cost-curves be available at the ECC.
-These cost curves provide the cost per hour of operating the generator as a function of its set point power level.
+This objective quite naturally requires that the generator cost-curves (or generator offers to sell) be available.
+These cost curves or offers provide the cost per hour (to the owner, if cost-curves; to the market, if offer) of operating the generator as a function of its set point power level.
 One equality constraint requires total generation equal to total demand plus losses.
 A number of inequality constraints force the solution to be physically realizable, particularly in terms of respecting generator maximum and minimum power limits.